Sairamakula1999/Wallace_Sklansky/README.md

 ## Conclusion
-Total transistor count for wallace tree multiplier using sklansky= 74(partial products) + 152(for first and second stage) + 132(3rd stage)= 358 transistors. if implented using riiple carry adder as last stage then total transistor count for wallace tree multiplier= 74(partial products) + 152(for first and second stage) + 98(3rd stage)= 324 transistors.
+Total transistor count for wallace tree multiplier using sklansky= 74(partial products) + 152(for first and second stage) + 132(3rd stage)= 358 transistors. if implemented using riiple carry adder as last stage then total transistor count for wallace tree multiplier= 74(partial products) + 152(for first and second stage) + 98(3rd stage)= 324 transistors.
-By decreasing output load attached and adjusting gate sizing accordingly one can speedup the transistor as they want.
+By decreasing output load attached and adjusting gate sizing accordingly one can speedup the transistor as they require.
 ## Author
 Akula Sairam, Mtech Microelectronics at Indian Institute of information Technology Allahabad, Prayagraj, Uttar Pradesh 211015.